octocloudlabs/supercharge-docs/docs/walt/lab-6.md

 2. Navigate to the TextParticles folder
 3. Open the `index.html` file in the editor.
-4. Open the `src\index.js` file in th editor.
+4. Open the `src/index.js` file in the editor.

 ### Start Live Server and view files

-5. Right click the index.html file (in the TextParticles folder) and choose `Open with Live Server`.
+5. Right click the `index.html` file (in the TextParticles folder) and choose `Open with Live Server`.

 ### View the page

-Visual Studio Code starts the Live Server, then opens an new browser tab that shows the webpage (the URL will end with `github.dev/TextParticles/index.html`).
+Visual Studio Code starts the Live Server, then opens a new browser tab showing the webpage (the URL will end with `github.dev/TextParticles/index.html`).

-1. View the webpage, move your mouse over the image to see the particles animate!
+1. View the webpage, and move your mouse over the image to see the particles animate!

 ### Edit the Javascript
 1. Switch browser tabs and view the Codespace.
 2. In the Explorer, open the `/TextParticles/src/js/index.js` file.
-3. This is the code that creates the canvas, loads the image and starts the animation.
+3. This is the code that creates the canvas, loads the image, and starts the animation.
 4. You will change the image shown in the animation.
 5. Comment out line 12.